stacks-network/docs/_browser/storage-provider.md

 your data.
 And if you want to start using a different DApp with the same data, you can.

-## Understand storage providers
+## Understand Gaia hub providers

 The Blockstack Ecosystem provides a technology for data storage called, Gaia.
 Gaia is _storage hub_ technology for storing application data.
 A storage provider is simply an organization that implemented Gaia and is providing storage hubs for users.
-Any organization or person can create a Gaia storage hub and become a storage provider.
+Any organization or person can create a Gaia storage system and become a Gaia hub provider.

 These providers host data in one or more existing storage systems of their choice.
 These storage systems are typically cloud storage systems such as Amazon, Dropbox, iCloud or Azure to name a few.

-Users that create an identity in the Blockstack Browser are given a choice of which data storage provider to use.
-Blockstack itself runs a Gaia storage hub and acts as a storage provider.
-The default choice is the Blockstack-run storage hub.
+Users that create an identity in the Blockstack Browser are given a choice of which Gaia hub provider to use.
+Blockstack itself runs a Gaia hub and acts as a hub provider.
+The default choice is the Blockstack-run Gaia hub.

 Every provider will store your data at a particular address or URL.
 These addresses look similar to any address you put in your web browser.
 When you log